Choose Your State

 Are you one of those vehicular Doctor Frankenstein-types who enjoys the challenge of attempting to bring salvage vehicles back to life?
-If so, we at DMV.org have compiled this section just for you.
+If so, we have compiled this section just for you.
 We won't explain how to rebuild a car, but we will detail all of the paperwork your state legally requires.

 We realize that often the main challenge with resuscitating a salvage vehicle isn't mechanical but instead in deciphering which forms and applications to submit to your state's Motor Vehicle department.
 Compounding this puzzle is that each state maintains different requirements.